ghdl/docker/README.md

   -->
 </p>

-This repository contains scripts and YAML workflows for GitHub Actions (GHA) to build and to deploy the docker images that are used and/or published by the [GHDL GitHub organization](https://github.com/ghdl).
+This repository contains scripts and YAML workflows for GitHub Actions (GHA) to build and to deploy the container images that are used and/or published by the [GHDL GitHub organization](https://github.com/ghdl).
 All of them are pushed to [hub.docker.com/u/ghdl](https://cloud.docker.com/u/ghdl/repository/list).

 ----